 3) Tracking and Emergency Access

-Pre-programming important and emergency numbers on your smartphone will save you in situations where you are in a remote area and needed immediate assistance.
+You will be saved in circumstances where you are in a remote region and want immediate assistance if you pre-program vital and emergency numbers on your smartphone.
 What’s best in a GPS is the system’s capacity to provide location details that allow emergency groups to trace your specific location.

 4) Preventing Vehicle and Asset Theft